gjermundgaraba/bjaanes.github.io/_posts/2015-03-15-learning-web-dev-series-part-4-im-doing-javascript.md

   * Real-time Web with Node.js
   * Bulding Blocks of Express.js

-Not as many courses done as previously, but I have instead taken on a more &#8220;hand-on” approach with my learning (aka.
+Not as many courses done as previously, but I have instead taken on a more "hand-on” approach with my learning (aka.
 I have coded more on my own stuff).

 I have tried to learn as much JavaScript as possible, and it has truly been a blast!